1 Legal framework

 Contingency fees are not recognised in the Kingdom of Bahrain.

 11.3 Is third-party funding permitted in your jurisdiction?

-Third-party funding is not available in Cyprus.
+Third-party funding is not recognised in the Kingdom of Bahrain.

 11.4 What other strategies should parties consider to mitigate the costs of litigation?